 WMU’s adaptive stormwater management efforts have been successful in large part because the University utilized quantified metrics to identify and apply cost-effective offsets (Boyer and Kieser, 2012).
 Quantifying the load reductions achieved by the university since the 1998 baseline year allowed WMU to document compliance with its TMDL load allocation.
 In addition, conducting a cost-effectiveness analysis enabled the University to prioritize future BMPs based on the options that would maximize reductions for the least cost.
 The application of stormwater offsets has also helped the University minimize treatment costs and stretch limited available funding within a built MS4 environment.
 These stormwater offsets have provided the University with additional flexibility for generating TP load reductions.
 As a result, WMU has now become the first MS4 to become Stormwater Neutral® verified within this TMDL watershed (greater than 100% reduction status with respect to the 1998 TP baseline load).
 Finally, and most importantly, WMU exceeded its goal by doubling it.
 Therefore, the margin-of-safety provided by that extra implementation is more than sufficient to cover any errors within the TMDL reduction goal modeling estimates.
 These WMU efforts are unmatched within the Lake Allegan/Kalamazoo River Watershed with respect to the TMDL reduction requirements.

-Any land use changes, or future stormwater control measures (SCMs) installed on the WMU campus that target water quality/quantity will be modeled.
-A maintenance and inspection plan is in place for current SCMs, and will continue for future projects.
-The benefits of current and future SCMs will continue to be tracked, and include information such as; TP load reduction, treatment area, volume of stormwater captured, or may include any new anticipated TMDL requirements.
-Modeling will be planned for the beginning and end of each permit cycle, however, models maybe updated in the course of the permit cycle when SCMs have been installed or land use changes have occurred.
+Any land-use changes, or future stormwater control measures (SCMs) installed on the WMU campus that target water quality/quantity will be modeled.
+A maintenance and inspection plan is in place for current SCMs and will continue for future projects.
+The benefits of current and future SCMs will continue to be tracked, and include information such as; TP load reduction, treatment area, the volume of stormwater captured, or may include any new anticipated TMDL requirements.
+Modeling will be planned for the beginning and end of each permit cycle, however, models may be updated in the course of the permit cycle when SCMs have been installed or land-use changes have occurred.
 Through modeling and a dedication to improving water quality, WMU has proven to be a leader in stormwater management.
 As a good steward of our watershed, WMU plans to continue implementing new SCMs throughout campus in a mission to continue improving water quality.
 (Response to Comments 4-18-18 J. Hohm)